 The Thomson stretch of the Thomson-East Coast Line consists of 22 stations across 30km, from Woodlands North to Gardens by the Bay.
 Constructions for the Thomson stretch started on 27 June 2014.

 The Thomson-East Coast Line 1 primarily serves as a connection of the Woodlands North and Woodlands South areas to the North-South Line.
-Stage 1 of the line will commence service by 31 January 2020.
+The first stage was initally slated to open at the end of 2019, but it was pushed to 31 January 2020 for additional tests to ensure the reliability of the line.

 The Thomson-East Coast Line 3 serves as an alternate route for the North-South Line, connecting Gardens by the Bay to Caldecott.
-It is expected to be completed by 2021.
+It was initially slated to be completed by 2021.
 In a written reply by the Minister of Transport on 11 May 2021, the line will be pushed back by a year to 2022 due to the COVID-19 pandemic.

 The East Coast stretch of the Thomson-East Coast Line spans 13km, consisting of 9 stations from Tanjong Rhu to Sungei Bedok.
 It also includes a 3-in-1 36 hectares East Coast Integrated Depot for the Thomson-East Coast Line, Downtown Line and East-West Line after Sungei Bedok station.
 Constructions for the East Coast stretch of the Thomson-East Coast Line began on 21 July 2016, together with the construction of the Downtown Line 3 extension and the East Coast Integrated Depot.

 Stage 4 of the Thomson-East Coast Line opens up rail connections in the East Coast region, from Gardens by the Bay to Bayshore station.
 It was initially slated to be completed by 2023.
 In a written reply by the Minister of Transport on 11 May 2021, the line will be pushed back by a year to 2024 due to the COVID-19 pandemic.